pyccel/pyccel/developer_docs/wrapper_stage.md

 Finally the most complex cases such as functions as arguments are simply not printed.
 Instead these cases raise warnings or errors to alert the user that support is missing.

+### Class module variables

+**Class module variables are not yet wrapped.
+This describes the future implementation**

+Unlike Fortran, C does not have classes in the language.
+The wrapper therefore cannot pass the class to C via a description.
+Instead the wrapper should print a function which returns a pointer to the module variable.

+Additionally the class method functions will be wrapped as described for functions.
+The attributes of the class will be exposed via wrapper functions.

 ## C To Python

 The C to Python wrapper wraps C code to make it callable from Python.
 This module relies heavily on the [Python-C API](https://docs.python.org/3/c-api/index.html).